malhal/Laravel-CreatedBy/README.md

 Now whenever a model is created or updated the createdBy and updatedBy relations will be automatically updated.

+Unfortunately you shouldn't use this trait on the User model when using auto-increment keys, this is due to the limitation in MySQL that a field cannot reference the currently being inserted ID.
+However you can still make use of the [Laravel-CreatedByPolicy](https://github.com/malhal/Laravel-CreatedByPolicy) with the workaround explained in that project.
+If you are using UUIDs for keys then this problem won't happen.

-There are some extra sope features, e.g.
+There are some extra scope features, e.g.

 To add the join to retrieve the user info from the user table: